 The Corporate responsibility and sustainability report contains further details regarding the male and female representation within the Group, including Board representation.

-The results of the evaluation were considered by the Board at its meeting in October 2015 which Mr Shepheard attended and the directors discussed the recommendations which are now in the process of being implemented.
-Additional emphasis will be placed on succession planning and certain operational matters.
-The approach to Board Evaluation included relevant questions to cover the activities of each Board committee.
+At a meeting of the Nomination Committee in September 2016, the directors assessed the conclusions reached and are in the process of implementing a number of recommendations.
+Additional emphasis will be placed on risk management, strategy and operational matters.
+The Board evaluation covered the activities of the Board and each of its Committees.
 The Board is considered to be functional and working well.
-Arising from the exercise, the Board has concluded that its focus should remain on divisional growth strategies, technology development, risk and sustainability as well as continued training.
+Arising from the exercise, the Board concluded that its focus should remain on divisional growth strategies, technology development, risk and sustainability as well as continued training.
 The overall conclusion is that the Board is performing well and high governance standards have been adopted.
-It is apparent that the Executive is being strongly challenged by the Board when appropriate.
+The Executive Committee is strongly challenged by the Board when appropriate.

 As in previous years, the Chairman has assessed the performance of each Board member by conducting individual interviews and we can confirm that all directors continue to perform effectively and demonstrate commitment to their roles.

-Led by the Senior Independent Non-Executive Director, the directors carried out an evaluation of the Chairman's performance in September 2015.
+Led by the Senior Independent Director, the directors carried out an evaluation of the Chairman's performance in September 2016.
 The Board is satisfied with the Chairman's commitment and performance.